Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Specify on-boarding process of new employees
+• Specify the on-boarding and induction training process of new employees.

 5.B.1.3 The provider makes professional development opportunities available to employees at every level.